Nusa Roviana hillfort and shrines

 Most famous is the easternmost shrine - Tiola.
 This is one of the most mysterious shrines, very well protected by natural cliffs and 3 m high walls.
 According to local legends it is devoted to a dog who barked in the direction where enemy came.
 When this dog died, there was made a stone dog which also turned towards the enemy, or rather - towards the direction where warriors should go for the next head hunting.

 Nowadays only head of stone dog remains - it is made of coral stone and seems to be decaying fast.
-This head still was here in early 2000ies and hopefully still is there.
+This head still was here in the early 2000s and hopefully still is there.
 It is moved around a bit - in different photographs it is seen in different positions.

 Realm of Roviana culture

 New Georgia and surrounding islands are dotted with archaeological monuments: skull shrines, megalithic monuments, remnants of fortification walls, all created by local Roviana cultures.

 Most ancient structures are located in the jungle of central New Georgia - the largest monument here is Bao complex of settlements.
 Oldest dated shrine in Bao is built sometimes around 1200 AD.
 There are many more larger and smaller shrines and other structures scattered around New Georgia and surrounding islands - such as Saikile fortress and megalithic Kekehe with two wonderful carved stone figures.
 In many places whole forest ground is covered with archaeological artefacts.

 Rise of new power in Melanesia

 Roviana people consider that their history started in Bao.
 By that time - in the 13th century - they lived in the central part of New Georgia island and occasionally visited coast.
 It is possible that they were harassed by other tribes and due to this lived inland.